redox-os/book/src/troubleshooting.md

 ## Setup

-### bootstrap.sh

-When you run `bootstrap.sh` or `podman_bootstrap.sh`, the Linux tools and libraries required to support the toolchain and build all recipes are installed.
+When you run `podman_bootstrap.sh` or `native_bootstrap.sh`, the Linux tools and libraries required to support the toolchain and build all recipes are installed.
 Then the `redox` project is downloaded from the Redox GitLab server.
 The `redox` project does not contain the system component sources, it only contains the build system.
 The `cookbook` subproject, which contains recipes for all the packages to be included in Redox, is also copied as part of the download.

+### Podman

+If your build appears to be missing libraries, have a look at [Debugging your Podman Build Process](./podman-build.md#debugging-your-build-process).
+If your Podman environment becomes broken, you can use `podman system reset` and `rm -rf build/podman`.
+In some cases, you may need to do `sudo rm -rf build/podman`.

+### Native Build

-Not all Linux distributions are supported by `bootstrap.sh`, so if you are on an unsupported distribution, try the `podman_bootstrap.sh` script for [Podman](https://podman.io/) builds, or have a look at the [bootstrap.sh](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/bootstrap.sh) script and try to complete the setup manually.
+Not all Linux distributions are supported by `native_bootstrap.sh`, so if you have frequent compilation problems try the `podman_bootstrap.sh` script for [Podman](https://podman.io/) builds.

-If you want to support your Unix-like system without Podman, you can try to install the Debian/Ubuntu package equivalents for your system from your package manager/software store, you can see them on [this](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/bootstrap.sh#L375) function of the `bootstrap.sh` script.
+If you want to support your Unix-like system without Podman, you can try to install the Debian/Ubuntu package equivalents for your system from your package manager/software store, you can see them on the `ubuntu()` function of the [native_bootstrap.sh](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/native_bootstrap.sh) script.

-The `bootstrap.sh` script and `redox-base-containerfile` covers the build system packages needed by the recipes at [demo.toml](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/config/x86_64/demo.toml)
+The `native_bootstrap.sh` script and `redox-base-containerfile` covers the build system packages needed by the recipes at [demo.toml](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/config/x86_64/demo.toml)

-(Note that some systems may have environment problems hard to fix, on these systems Podman will avoid some headaches)
+(Note that some systems may have build environment problems hard and time consuming to fix, on these systems Podman will fix most headaches)

 ### Git

-If you did not use `bootstrap.sh` or `podman_bootstrap.sh` to setup your environment, you can download the sources with:
+If you did not use `podman_bootstrap.sh` or `native_bootstrap.sh` to setup your environment, you can download the sources with:

 ```sh
 git clone https://gitlab.redox-os.org/redox-os/redox.git --origin upstream --recursive